 How can we help?

-Real Logic offers a range of services to help you improve the latency, throughput, or scalability characteristics of your software.
+Real Logic offers a range of services to help you improve the response time, throughput, or scalability characteristics of your software.
 We offer training, coaching, performance tuning, and development services via a network of recognised experts.

-If you need the help of people with experience building systems capable of processing millions of transactions per second at latencies measured in the microseconds, and still be highly-available, then you have come to the right place.
+If you need the help of people with experience building systems capable of processing millions of transactions per second with response times measured in the microseconds, and still be highly-available, then you have come to the right place.

 What is our philosophy?